-9.1.3.2 TRANSMISSION OF SPECIAL AIR-REPORTS, SIGMET AND AIRMET INFORMATION the means specified in 9.1.3.1.1 as determined by CAAN on the basis of regional air navigation agreements.
+9.1.3.2 TRANSMISSION OF SPECIAL AIR-REPORTS, SIGMET AND AIRMET INFORMATION

+9.1.3.2.1 Appropriate SIGMET and AIRMET information, as well as special air-reports which have not been used for the preparation of a SIGMET, shall be disseminated to aircraft by one or more of the means specified in 9.1.3.1.1 as determined by CAAN on the basis of regional air navigation agreements.
 Special air-reports shall be disseminated to aircraft for a period of 60 minutes after their issuance.